breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 But as I grew into it, I realized that the flexibility of my role was perfect for growing my skills.
 I got to do things I otherwise wouldn't have, like building a development environment, prototyping a database, and dabbling in frontend work.

 It helped that my team was great.
-I learned a lot from their comraderie, their pursuit of excellence, and their technical experience.
+I learned a lot from their camaraderie, their pursuit of excellence, and their technical experience.

 Unlike my internship, I felt like I had the skills to contribute to my team.
 Armed with confidence, I dove into any project I could get my hands on, and I learned a _ton_.